-TAF has established policies and procedures to which all of its workforce are expected to adhere when using or disclosing information that may be considered Protected Health Information ("PHI") as that term is defined under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
+TAF expects all employees to follow established policies and procedures when using or disclosing information that may be considered Protected Health Information ("PHI") as that term is defined under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
 While TAF is not formally subject to HIPAA, it recognizes the importance of confidentiality in the provision of its services and has implemented systems and practices to ensure strict confidentiality of patient information.

-More specifically, TAF does not share confidential patient or Donor information with other Donors or patients, or unauthorized parties, unless obligated to do so under law.
+TAF does not share confidential patient or Donor information with other Donors or patients, or unauthorized parties, unless obligated to do so under law.
 All Covered Persons with access to confidential information must adhere to TAF's policies, and contracts if applicable, in this regard.
-If you become aware of unauthorized or inappropriate disclosure by TAF personnel of confidential information, you should immediately contact your supervisor or the Compliance Officer.

-TAF does not share confidential patient or Donor information with other Donors or patients, or unauthorized parties, unless obligated to do so under law."
+TAF does not share confidential patient or Donor information with other Donors or patients, or unauthorized parties, unless obligated to do so under law.